nmaguirre/nmaguirre.github.io/_pages/supervision.md

 ---
 ##### Assistant Researchers

-- Renzo Degiovanni (on leave, pursuing a postdoc at SnT University of Luxembourg, Luxembourg)
+* Renzo Degiovanni (on leave, pursuing a postdoc at SnT University of Luxembourg, Luxembourg)
-- Simón Gutiérrez Brida
+* Simón Gutiérrez Brida
-- Facundo Molina (on leave, pursuing a postdoc at IMDEA Software, Madrid, Spain)
+* Facundo Molina (on leave, pursuing a postdoc at IMDEA Software, Madrid, Spain)
-- Pablo Ponzio
-- Germán Regis
+* Germán Regis

 ---
 ##### PhD Students

-- Marcelo Arroyo
+* Marcelo Arroyo
-- Sonia Permigiani
+* Sonia Permigiani
-- Gastón Scilingo
+* Gastón Scilingo
-- Ariel Godio (co-supervised with Marcelo Frias)
+* Ariel Godio (co-supervised with Marcelo Frias)

 ---
 ##### Undergraduate Students

-- Agustín Nolasco (co-supervised with Facundo Molina)
+* Agustín Nolasco (co-supervised with Facundo Molina)
-- Claudio Dosantos (co-supervised with Facundo Molina)
+* Claudio Dosantos (co-supervised with Facundo Molina)

 ---

 #### Previous supervision

 ---
+##### Former Assistant Researchers

+* Pablo Ponzio (currently Adjunct Researcher at CONICET, Argentina)

+---
 ##### Former PhD Students

-- Araceli Acosta
-- Valeria Bengolea
-- Renzo Degiovanni
+* Araceli Acosta (currently an Assistant Professor at FAMAF, University of Córdoba, Argentina)
+* Valeria Bengolea (currently an Assistant Professor at the University of Río Cuarto, Argentina)
+* Renzo Degiovanni (currently a postdoc at SnT, University of Luxembourg, Luxembourg)
-- Simón Gutiérrez Brida
+* Simón Gutiérrez Brida (currently an Assistant Researcher at CONICET, Argentina)
-- Facundo Molina
-- Pablo Ponzio
-- Germán Regis
+* Facundo Molina (currently a postdoc a IMDEA Software, Madrid, Spain)
+* Pablo Ponzio (currently an Adjunct Researcher at CONICET and Assistant Professor at the University of Río Cuarto, Argentina)
+* Germán Regis (currently an Assistant Researcher at CONICET and Assistant Professor at the University of Río Cuarto, Argentina)

 ---